 Fresh bitter melon pods can be available in the markets around the seasons.
-When you buy them, look for fresh, bright pods that feature dark-green, without any cuts, or blemishes on their surfaces.
-Choose young, tender immature fruit-pods.
-Immature fruits are least bitter since this astringent level increases as the pods mature.
+While you buy them, look for fresh, bright pods that feature dark-green without any blemishes or cuts on their surfaces.
+Choose young tender immature fruit-pods.
+Immature pods are the least bitter since their astringent level increases as the pods mature.

 At home, fresh bitter gourd can be placed in a plastic zip pouch and stored in the vegetable compartment of the refrigerator, where they stay fresh for up to a week.

 Wash bitter gourds thoroughly in cold running water before cooking.
 Fresh pods, as well as young leaves, can be used for cooking.
-Bitter taste can be reduced by marinating in salted spice mixture and drying under the sun would help reduce this bitterness.
-There are several local traditional methods to reduce bitterness like boiling in salt water for 5-10 minutes and then discarding the water or marinating in yogurt for about 30 minutes.
+Marinating in the salt-spice mix and drying under the sun would help reduce this bitterness.
+There are several local traditional methods to reduce bitter taste, such as boiling in salted water for 5-10 minutes and then discarding the water, or marinating in yogurt for about 30 minutes.

 Although its pith and seeds discarded due to their higher alkaloid content, they can also be enjoyed in some Asian regions without any reservations.

 Here are some serving tips: